gk3000/web-dev-prep-course/HTML/html_003.md

 <h6>Heading of level 6</h6>
 ```

-In the page it will look like this:
+How browser will show this:

 <h1>Heading of level 1</h1>
 <h2>Heading of level 2</h2>